fair-ease/py-udal-fe-impl/README.md

 `LocalBroker` supports the three named queries, while `WikidataBroker` only supports the first two.

-# FAIRE-EASE UDAL Implementation Argo
+# FAIR-EASE UDAL Implementation Argo

 This implementation supports one named query: